TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

          The first part is the rule-type and the subsequent parts will depend on the rule type.

-         Currently these rule values can be used:
+         The following rules are available:

-         - **FIELD** : This evaluates based on another fields value in the record.
+         - **FIELD** : This evaluates based on another field's value in the record.

            - Part 1 is the field name